Testing Atezolizumab in People with Advanced Alveolar Soft Part Sarcoma

 II.
-Assess the response rate among patients who progress while on treatment holiday and then respond on treatment resumption.
+Assess the post-progression response rate among patients who progress while on treatment holiday and then resume treatment.

 Patients receive atezolizumab intravenously (IV) over 30-60 minutes on day 1.
 Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up for 27-30 days.